setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0030-framework-agnostic-fe-development.md

 ### Negative / Trade-offs

 * Additional upfront architectural discipline is required.
-* Slightly more boilerplate due to explicit layering and adapters.
+* Slightly more boilerplate due to explicit layering.
 * Team members must understand and follow dependency direction rules.

 ## Enforcement and Guardrails

 To ensure the architecture is consistently applied:

-* No Angular imports are allowed outside the UI adapter layer.
+* No Angular imports are allowed outside the UI layer.
 * Dependency direction must always point inward (UI → Application → Domain).
 * Linting and CI checks should be used to enforce module boundaries.
 * Production builds must not expose application services on the global scope.